trueagi-io/minecraft-experiments/vla/README.md

       happen in experiments

   * vt_0e_learn.py (kinda negative despite reasonable loss)
-      - end-to-end Transformer+AE fine-tuning on pixel-level next frame prediction.
+      - End-to-end Transformer+AE fine-tuning on pixel-level next frame prediction.
       - Pixel-level prediction loss - 0.00228 - very close to causal convolution.
       - Quality is worse than for latent code prediction by Transformer, because Transformer still produces the predicted latent code, which is worsened